Hotel Embrujado: Incidents

 On 13 August 2005, 23-year old Francisco Javier Infante, a Spanish man was hit in the head by a ride vehicle after allegedly forcing his way off the attraction.
 Park emergency personnel applied first aid procedures; the man was in critical condition.
 He was helicoptered to the hospital, where he later died due to his injuries.
 Infante's family went on to sue the park claiming they were negligent and that the lap bar was loose allowing him to slip out of the ride.
-When the case went to trial, to was ruled that the death was the parks fault, and charged the maintenance manager a fine of €12,000, along with the supervisor of the security camera's a fine of €3,600.
+When the case went to trial, to was ruled that the death was the park's fault, and charged the maintenance manager a fine of €12,000, along with the supervisor of the security cameras a fine of €3,600.
 When the case was attempted to be appealed, it was denied.
-For the sister of the deceased who was with him on the ride, "it has been a great satisfaction"for the family "because it has been proved that the park was responsible" and the accident was not the fault of his brother, "as they claimed."
+For the sister of the deceased who was with him on the ride, "it has been a great satisfaction" for the family "because it has been proved that the park was responsible" and the accident was not the fault of his brother, "as they claimed."